Empirical Prompt Engineering for Construct Identification with Large Language Models: Discussion and Recommendations

-This procedure directs researcher effort toward the aspects of prompt engineering that our findings suggest have the greatest impact—prompt wording, structure, and example selection—while emphasizing empirical validation of final outputs.
+This procedure directs effort toward the aspects of prompt engineering that our findings suggest most strongly influence alignment with human classifications—prompt wording, structure, and example selection—while emphasizing empirical validation of the resulting classifications.